-Thomas Jefferson Health System.
-Thomas Jefferson Health System serves as a provider in our network, for which services during 2019 we paid approximately \$18.7 million in medical claims related expenses.
-In addition, we paid Thomas Jefferson University, through its Jefferson College of Population Health, \$100,000 as an annual retainer fee related to certain consulting services performed by Dr. Nash to the Company's Chief Medical Officer.
-In each case, the amount is comparable to other non-affiliated vendors for the provision of similar services, are not material to the Company, and do not represent a direct or indirect material interest for Dr. Nash.
-Dr. Nash was not a nominee for re-election to our Board in April 2019.
+Thomas Jefferson.
+Thomas Jefferson serves as a provider in our network, for which services during 2020 we paid approximately \$52.1 million in medical claims related expenses.
+In addition, we paid Thomas Jefferson University, through its Jefferson College of Population Health, \$100,000 as an annual retainer fee related to certain consulting services performed by David B. Nash, M.D., a former director of the Company, to the Company's Chief Medical Officer.
+In each case, the amount is comparable to other non-affiliated vendors for the provision of similar services, are not material to the Company, and do not represent a direct or indirect material interest for Mr. Hilzinger.

 Fiserv.
-In 2019, we contracted for certain marketing and advertising services from Fiserv in connection with member communication materials for which we paid approximately \$7.9 million, which is comparable to other non-affiliated vendors for the provision of similar services, is not material to the Company, and does not represent a direct or indirect material interest for Mr. Bisignano.
+In 2020, we contracted for certain marketing and advertising services from Fiserv in connection with member communication materials for which we paid approximately \$6.6 million, which is comparable to other non-affiliated vendors for the provision of similar services, is not material to the Company, and does not represent a direct or indirect material interest for Mr. Bisignano.